finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 ## Compression

-Here come the last part, why should we compress all our assets ?
-Here's why, quoted from [web.dev](https://web.dev/reduce-network-payloads-using-text-compression/).
+Here come the last part, why should we compress all our assets?
+Here's why, quoted from [web.dev](https://web.dev/reduce-network-payloads-using-text-compression/):

 > Compressing files can significantly improve the performance of a webpage.

-Why ?
+Why?
 Because with compression, all of our assets file size will be much smaller!
 Remember that we have to send to user as small as possible.

 Before adding compression to our project.
 Let's check how our project size overall.